 Basically, it’s like I was outlining above – where we as humans and as consumers want to know what other people have experienced before undertaking that same experience for ourselves.

 It’s why I imagine the first person to skydive was brave in more ways than one: they had no other person’s experience, or social proof, to go off of to ensure they’d make it after the jump.
-We want that reassurance and that guidance before making a decision, even if it’s not as huge as jumping out of a plane.
+We want that reassurance and that guidance before making a decision.

 How Does Social Proof Relate to My Business?

 Social proof absolutely plays a part in how and why consumers choose businesses to spend their money with.
 It boils down to: what are people saying about your business, your products or services, and their experience with you?
 That can present itself in the form of reviews, word-of-mouth, testimonials, and more.

 I personally don’t go to a new restaurant before looking at two or three different review sources and checking out the newest reviews, or before hearing from a friend or coworker that it’s good.
 I’ll also look on their social media pages to see what people are saying about them.
 So, if there are no reviews or evidence that people like them, I’m probably not going to go there.
 And that’s kind of crazy!
 I put so much weight on what random people I don’t even know are saying about businesses on the internet.